-Your review form as completed (minus the confidential sections) is provided to the applicants as part of the applicant response process.
+NERC has a policy of feeding back reviewer comments to applicants anonymously.
 The review is also provided to the Research Organisation after the decision stage.
-The confidential sections of the form with your personal details, your expertise and the suggested reviewers will not fed back to applicants or their organisation.
-You should avoid comments in the non-confidential sections that could identify you or your level of expertise.
+The confidential sections of the form with your personal details, your expertise, the suggested reviewers and your overall assessment scores will not fed back to applicants or their organisation.
+You should avoid comments in the non-confidential sections that could identify you, your level of expertise or the scores you have awarded to the applicant.
 For example, if you need to cite your work then say "the" rather than "my" paper.
 All comments made should be in a manner suitable to be fed back to the applicant.
 If you think a particular comment could be misinterpreted or cause offence, please do not include it.